tim-peterson/lab.timrpeterson/donate.md

 ---
 layout: page
-title: Donate to the Peterson lab
+title: Donate to the Peterson lab.
 permalink: /donate/
 ---

-## We receive our funding mainly from National Institutes of Health.

-## We would be grateful for your contributions to further fund our work on aging.
+<p> We receive our funding mainly from National Institutes of Health.
+We would be grateful for your contributions to further fund our work on aging.
+Click button to copy the cryptocurrency address.</p>

 <!--ETH